patrykpk/FYS4150/Project_2/README.md

 > **5.5** - <img src="https://latex.codecogs.com/gif.latex?\rho_{max}"/>
 > **qdot1** - Method

 **Result from terminal:**

-NOT DONE!
+>Running Qdot1
+>Number of iterations for Jacobi: 17578
+>Eigenvalues: (Computed)
+>2.9991
+>6.9953
+>10.9885
+>14.9787

 Running this file also outputs a **``.txt``** file based on the method used and other input parameters.
 This file contains a lot more information compared to the output from terminal and also higher precision for the values evaluated.

 # Python script:

-Saving :floppy_disk:
+Running the Python script requires a specific directory layout Saving :floppy_disk:
-Layout that has to be fulfilled in order for the Python file to work properly.
+Necessary layout for the directories is a prerequisite for the Python file to work properly.

-NOT DONE!

 :file_folder:Project_2
 ├:file_folder:C++ Scripts